Hornsey Housing Trust owns and manages 394 properties within the London Borough of Haringey.

 The Trust owns and manages five purpose-built sheltered housing schemes: Abyssinia Court, Sheba Court, Palm Tree Court, Olive Tree House and Margaret Hill House.

-Living in one of our sheltered schemes is designed to make life easier for our older residents who require a little more support.
-The sheltered schemes can accommodate wheelchair users and all flats are linked to an emergency alarm service, so that residents can call for help if needed.
+Living in one of our sheltered schemes is designed to make life easier for our older tenants who require a little more support.
+The sheltered schemes can accommodate wheelchair users and all flats are linked to an emergency alarm service, so that tenants can call for help if needed.

-Each of our sheltered schemes has a designated Support Services Officer, whose job is to manage the scheme, make regular welfare checks on residents who require them and help arrange any services residents need.
-Residents can also benefit from some communal facilities such as a lounge for socialising and activities, a laundry, a guest flat and a garden.
+Each of our sheltered schemes has a designated Support Services Officer, whose job is to manage the scheme, make regular welfare checks on tenants who require them and help arrange any services tenants need.
+Tenants can also benefit from some communal facilities such as a lounge for socialising and activities, a laundry, a guest flat and a garden.

-Our supported housing schemes at West Green Road and Sheba Court in Tottenham provide flats for our residents with mental health problems or learning difficulties.
-Like at our sheltered schemes, residents at West Green Road and Sheba Court live independently but benefit from communal facilities at the scheme, with 24-hour on-site care and support provided by support workers from Circle-Centra.
+We work closely with Richmond Fellowship on our supported housing scheme at West Green Road in Tottenham.
+And we also work with Vibrance for Sheba Court in Tottenham, providing 22 flats across the two schemes for our tenants with mental health problems or learning difficulties.
+Like at our sheltered schemes, tenants at West Green Road and Sheba Court live independently but benefit from communal facilities at the scheme, with 24-hour on-site care and support provided by support workers.